 Seaglider Fabrication Center

-The Seaglider Fabrication Center (SFC) of the University of Washington provides new Seagliders™, operator training, and glider refurbishment to internal (UW) customers.
-SFC is a division of the School of Oceanography, College of the Environment, and is managed by Dr. Fritz Stahr.
-Please also visit our website for more information and links.
+The Seaglider Fabrication Center (SFC) of the University of Washington provided new Seagliders™, operator training, and glider refurbishment to internal (UW) customers.
+SFC is a division of the School of Oceanography, College of the Environment, and was managed by Dr. Fritz Stahr.
+It was closed in November 2018 after supplying more than 125 Seagliders, 8 Deepgliders, and 4 Oculus Gliders to customers around the world.

-UW signed an agreement in May 2013 with Kongsberg Underwater Technology, Inc. of Lynnwood, WA to be the new external licensee for Seagliders.
-They will start production as soon as possible having completed the purchase of iRobot's Seaglider business in July 2013.
-You can find information regarding the Kongsberg Seaglider here.
+UW signed an agreement in May 2013 with Kongsberg Underwater Technology, Inc. of Lynnwood, WA (now Hydroid Inc.) to be the new external licensee for Seagliders.
+They produce various versions of the UW developed gliders after taking over from our first licensee, iRobot, back in July 2013.
+You can find information regarding the Hydroid Seaglider here.

 In 2010, Seaglider #144, build by SFC and owned by Dr. Charlie Eriksen, UW Professor, Physical Oceanography, set a new endurance record, and a new distance-travelled-unaided-by-current record, for autonomous underwater vehicles.
 Seaglider 144 traveled an excess of 5500 kilometers in 292 days (9.5 months) while working in the NE Pacific at Ocean Station "P" (Papa).
 It returned to the coast under its own power and was recovered by small boat off Vancouver Island on April 4, 2010.
 You can see its data here.